-Source: EU Member States and Bosnia and Herzegovina - Eurostat segment educ\uoe\perp04.
+Source: EU Member States and Bosnia and Herzegovina - Eurostat segment educ_uoe_perp04.

-The ratio of pupils/students per teacher was remarkably high in primary education in most of the countries, exceeding ratios on lower secondary, post-secondary and upper secondary degrees in Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, Germany, Slovakia and Slovenia in 2019.
-In Romania, the ratio of pupils/students per teacher in primary education was exceeded only by an outstandingly high ratio in post-secondary education.
+Figure 3.9: Ratio of pupils and students to teachers and academic staff in 2020 for selected countries primary education was exceeded only by an outstandingly high ratio in post-secondary education.
 As for the cross-country differences in the ratio of pupils/students per teacher, no stark differences across the Danube Region were observed.